-Sigma uses standard ANSI SQL and a broad range of reporting functions.
-Any team members on your account with permission to view reports can write queries.
+Stripe Sigma uses standard ANSI SQL and a broad range of reporting functions.
+Anyone on your account with permission to view reports can write queries.

 To execute your query and see the results, click Run.
-Depending on its complexity, the query can take a few moments to complete before the results are displayed.
-If you attempt to run an invalid query, an error message is displayed that contains the line number and position of where the error has occurred.
+More complex queries can take a few moments to complete and display results.
+Attempting to run an invalid query generates an error message that contains the line number and position of the error.

 balance_transactions table to get information about the five most recent balance transactions related to refunds.

 select date_format(created, '%Y-%m-%d') as day, id, amount, currency, source_id from balance_transactions where type = 'refund' order by day desc limit 5